© 2010 Midwest Sociological Society. All Rights Reserved.

 Access to this online journal is for personal use only and your password and access code should be kept confidential.

-MSS's publishing partner, Wiley Blackwell, has recently released Best Practice Guidelines on Publishing Ethics: A Publisher’s Perspective.
+MSS's publishing partner, Wiley, has recently released Best Practice Guidelines on Publishing Ethics: A Publisher’s Perspective.
 Second Edition.
-This is a newly updated version of the guidelines first published by Wiley in 2006.
+This is an updated version of the guidelines first published by Wiley in 2006.

 The Guidelines provide guidance, resources, and practical advice on ethical concerns that arise in academic publishing for editors, authors, researchers and other audiences.
 There is newly added guidance on: